mnkleinoeder/etoxws-api/doc/source/deployment.rst

 Introduction
 ------------

-The new webservice implementation as released on 2014-12-01 requires several components installed and configured:
+The webservice implementation for API version 2 as released on 2014-12-01 requires several components installed and configured:

 * Postgres and a database with r/w access
 * Celery running as background service